mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 ![hello_world](https://i.imgur.com/pvPO5Lu.png)

-As you can see, currently it uses my Windows, system-wide python environment.
+As you can see, currently this run configuration uses my Windows, system-wide python environment.
 We don’t want that.

 ### Dockerfile and docker-compose.yml